9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 The Netherlands is home to approximately 1,200 historic windmills, each built with a specific purpose.

-Historically, they were used for:
+Historically, windmills were used for:

 - Pumping water from low-lying land (we have a LOT of water here!)